AbdulRahmanAlHamali/flutter_typeahead/README.md

 ### Customizing the Suggestions Box
 TypeAhead provides default configurations for the suggestions box.
 You can, however, override most of them.
+This is done by passing a `SuggestionsBoxDecoration` to the `suggestionsBoxDecoration` property.

 #### Customizing the loader, the error and the "no items found" message
 You can use the `loadingBuilder`, `errorBuilder` and `noItemsFoundBuilder` to